 Staking out your lot

-Before any dirt is moved, we’ll walk around your property with you and stake out your home’s perimeter.
-This step ensures that your home is how you envisioned (within the parameters set forth by the municipality).
+Before any dirt is moved, we’ll walk around your lot and stake out your home.
+This step helps you visualize how your home will be positioned on the lot and makes sure your home is how you envisioned (within the parameters set forth by the municipality).
 This also allows us to explain the home-building process further and answer any of your questions.

 Excavation & Foundation